getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/hermes.md

 The combination of `@sentry/react-native` and `@sentry/cli` should integrate correctly into the `react-native` build pipeline to find and upload the correct source map.

-However, care must be taken to upload the correct source map when manually bundling and building react-native apps.
+However, care must be taken to upload the correct source map when manually bundling and building React Native apps.

 Building Hermes bundles is a three-step process, each of which creates a different source map.